APTricou/sojourn_cms_netlify/src/pages/services/index.md

   blurbs:
     - image: /img/86389023_2399294000174682_5562015302956351488_o.jpg
       text: >
-        Therapeutic riding is the use of horses and equine assisted activities to achieve goals that enhance physical, emotional, cognitive, behavioral and education skills for people who have disabilities.
-Activities and learning goals are under saddle, or on the back of a horse.
-Therapeutic riding instruction is under the supervision of a certified riding instructor who holds degrees in Special Education.
-Instruction is differentiated and specific to the goals and objectives indicated in an Individual Riding Program, often supplemented through student's school IEPs.
+        Therapeutic Horseback Riding is the use of horses in equine-assisted activities.
+Horseback riding provides many benefits.
+The movement of the horse activates a variety of sensory imputs including: vestibular, proprioceptive, tactile, visual, auditory, and olfactory!
+Horseback riding helps with balance, strength, postural control, speech/communication and cognition.
+The Therapeutic Horseback Riding program is supervised by an Illinois State Board Learning Behavior Specialist and PATH Certified Therapeutic Riding Instructor.
     - image: /img/Reading with Chance.jpeg
       text: >-
-        Sojourn TRC offers reading instruction with the help of our eager fleet of horses.
-Reading is taught by a state of Illinois licensed Reading Specialist who is qualified to test and instruct students with varying challenges in reading from Pre-K through adult.
-There are several components of reading instruction that include: Phonemic Awareness, Phonics, Vocabulary, Fluency, and Text Comprehension, all of which involves Close Reading Strategies.
-Youngest students enjoy our Take a Chance on Reading with our miniature horse, Chance.
-Older students practice their strategies and read with their assigned horse.
-        Additionally, older students participate in discussions concerning the author's purpose siting evidence from text.
-Reading is not always an enjoyable task for students who struggle.
-Our horses, we hope, will enhance students' desire to read.
+        Take a Chance on Reading and Writing!
+Sojourn TRC offers an English Language Arts program that follows the Common Core and Illinois State Reading and Language Arts standards.
+Anchor Standards for Reading and Language Arts include: Key Ideas and Details, Craft and Structure, Integration of Knowledge and Ideas, and Text Complexity.
+Anchor Standards for Writing include: Text Types and Purposes, Production and Distribution of Writing, Research to Build and Present Knowledge, and Range of Writing.
+The program is designed to work within a small group setting and is directed by an Illinois State Board Licensed Reading Specialist.
     - image: /img/74524879_2201332086637542_4945284722537267200_o.jpg
-      text: >
+      text: >-
-        Equine Assisted Learning promotes life skills through an eperiential learning approach.
-Horses are encountered on the ground.
-The focus, whether with individuals, school groups, or other groups, is on life skills related to the following: academic achievement, social/emotional behavior, personal growth and self awareness, self-directed learning, self-assessment, and team building.
+        Equine Assisted Learning/EAL promotes life skills through an experiential learning approach.
+This approach uses horses on the ground.
+        The focus is on life skills that can be related to: academic achievement, social/emotional behavior (learning situational cues
+        regarding expected and unexpected behaviors), personal growth, self-awareness, self-directed learning, self-assessment, and team
+        building.
+The EAL program is supervised by an Illinois State Board Licensed Learning Behavior Specialist.
     - image: /img/51371513_1763641387073283_7470866616620679168_o.jpg
       text: >
         Sojourn offers professional development for schools and corporations